La Academia School Policies

-All competitive foods available to students in La Academia shall meet Nutritional Standards for Competitive Foods in Pennsylvania Schools.
+All competitive foods available to scholars in La Academia shall meet Nutritional Standards for Competitive Foods in Pennsylvania Schools.

 Safe Routes to School

-La Academia shall assess and, to the extent possible, implement improvements to make walking and biking to school safer and easier for students.
+La Academia shall assess and, to the extent possible, implement improvements to make walking and biking to school safer and easier for scholars.

 La Academia shall cooperate with local municipalities, public safety agency, police departments, and community organizations to develop and maintain safe routes to school.